chrisyandev/iOS_Arkanoid/README.md

 ## Implementation Notes

 For our final assignment, we decided to pick option 3, which is implementation of a 2D iOS game that mimics Breakout (Arkanoid), using the Box2D library.
 For this project build, the game should be run in Portrait Mode.

+Our Targeted Device for this assignment is an iPhone 15 Pro.

 ## Assignment 3 Instructions